 It is notable that the Z7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D300S does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D300S (unlike the Z7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Z7 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D300S has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D300S was succeeded by the Nikon D500.
+Both the D300S and the Z7 have been discontinued, but can regularly be found used on ebay.
+The D300S was replaced by the Nikon D500, while the Z7 was followed by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.